 Fish Health and Disease Guide

 Fish diseases are often preventable with good water quality and proper care.
 When illness does occur, early detection and treatment improve outcomes dramatically.
-This guide helps you recognize common fish diseases, understand their causes, and know how to treat them effectively.
+Use this guide to recognize common fish diseases, understand their causes, and know how to treat them effectively.

 First Response to Sick Fish